Auto Trader cars

 Advice

-The Consumer Rights Act provides second-hand and new car buyers with a wider range of rights covering the sale of goods and services.
-Here we explained which consumer rights could cover you when buying a car, or when you require a refund, car repairs or the replacement of faulty goods.
+Here’s how the Consumer Rights Act provides second-hand and new car buyers with a wider range of rights covering the sale of goods and services.

 Nimisha Jain